 - The A-Team, episode 3x16, "Champ!"
-Face wants to invest a substantial portion of the Team's money in a boxer named Billy Marquette, but in the process they discover that a local sleaze named Sonny Monroe is rigging boxing matches.
+Face invests a substantial portion of the Team's money in a boxer named Billy Marquette, but in the process they discover that a local sleaze named Sonny Monroe is rigging boxing matches.
 B.A. goes undercover as an unbeatable boxer so the team can take Monroe down.

 - One of Babylon 5's episodes, "TKO", has an old friend of Garibaldi's (a boxer named Walker Smith) come back to Babylon 5 for an alien boxing match.
 This is also remarkable as one of the only episodes of the show in which almost nothing is important to the overall arc of the show.